-Industry leaders and all-around charming human beings Johna Burke, Global MD of AMEC, and Jay Webster, Chief Product Officer of Cision, joined PR Week Managing Editor Gideon Fidelzeid to discuss the metrics PR and communications professionals should focus on to build a successful and adaptable comms measurement program.
+How to address this challenge was a central topic during the webinar, Making Your Metrics Matter: Building a Strategy for Impactful PR.
+Industry leaders Johna Burke, Global MD of AMEC, and Jay Webster, Chief Product Officer of Cision, joined PRWeek Managing Editor Gideon Fidelzeid to discuss the metrics PR and communications professionals should focus on to build a successful and adaptable comms measurement program.

 Go Beyond SMART Goals; Create SMARTER Goals